 - Different materials have different dielectric constants and loss tangents, which affect the circuit’s impedance.
 For instance, polyimide has a lower dielectric constant than polyetherimide, making it a better choice for high-frequency applications.

-- According to a study published in IEEE Transactions on Components, Packaging and Manufacturing Technology, the choice of substrate material can significantly impact the characteristic impedance of the circuit.
+- According to a study published in IEEE Transactions on Components, Packaging, and Manufacturing Technology, the choice of substrate material can significantly impact the characteristic impedance of the circuit.
 The study found that the use of a low-loss dielectric material, such as a ceramic-filled PTFE material, resulted in a lower characteristic impedance compared to other materials.

 2. Metal thickness: